 - Machine learning

-These processes can work in tandem with or within OneStream.
-To have a successful implementation with OneStream, first you need to understand your processes and which specialty planning solutions can help you improve those processes.
+These processes can work in tandem with or within OneStream Software.
+To have a successful implementation with the OneStream Software planning module, first, you need to understand your processes and which specialty planning solutions can help you improve those processes.

 There are many other aspects you must consider during your implementation to make your life easier in the long run.
-In this blog post, we’ll specifically look at considerations for Cash Planning with OneStream.
+In this blog post, we’ll specifically look at considerations for Cash Planning with OneStream Software.

 With OneStream's Cash Planning solution, you can model the changes to your cash flow to understand the impact of all cash sources, including payables, receivables, investments, capital expense, and financing.
 Cash Planning gives you a lot of powerful functionality — like the ability to model your investments and see the expected returns.
 You can also gain more visibility into your credit position and see the impact of any changes.